Rich representations and superrigidity: Introduction and Motivation

 We remark here that the setting described in \eqref{eq02} is a special case of the variation of Hodge structure (VHS, from now on) formalism.
 The next theorem shows that rich representations underlying an integral pure polarized VHS extend.

 \begin{theor} If $\rho$ is a complex rich representation underlying a direct $\C$-factor of an irreducible $\Q$VHS, then $\rho$ extends. \end{theor}

 The proof of \Cref{richvhs0} builds on the main results of \cite{2021arXiv210708838B}, namely the \emph{geometric part of the Zilber--Pink conjecture}.
-In particular, the proof crucially uses the following, which we prove in \Cref{sectionhodge}, and may be of independent interest.
+In particular, the proof crucially uses the following, result proved in \Cref{sectionhodge}, which may be of independent interest.

 \begin{theor} Let $S$ be a smooth quasi-projective complex variety supporting $ \Z$VHSs $\mathbb{V}_1, \mathbb{V}_2$ whose algebraic monodromy groups are $\QQ$-simple and nontrivial.
 If

 then $\mathbb{V}_1, \mathbb{V}_2$ are isogenous. \end{theor}